aristocratos/bashtop/.github/ISSUE_TEMPLATE/bug_report.md

  - Linux distribution and version:
  - Terminal used:
  - Font used:
- - Bash version, `bash --version` (version 4.4 or above is required):
+ - Bash version, "bash --version" (version 4.4 or above is required):
+ - Locales: output of "locale -v"

 **Additional context**